 Other highlights of her career include covering some of California's largest wildfires, including the Zaca Fire along the Central Coast in 2007.
 She also recalls her coverage of the breaking news of Michael Jackson’s death in 2009, and her in-depth piece that looked at Hispanic farm workers in Santa Maria affected by the HIV virus and the cultural challenges they faced.

 Prior to joining NBC4, Arreola spent two years as a general assignment reporter and fill-in anchor for KTNV Channel 13 in Las Vegas.
 A first generation Mexican American and fluent in Spanish, she also served as a general assignment reporter for KRCA -Estrella TV in Los Angeles, and bureau chief at KPMR Univision in Santa Barbara.

 While not out in the field gathering news, Arreola enjoys spending quality time with her large extended family.
-She and her husband also enjoy traveling.
+She enjoys traveling with her husband and young daughter.
 One of her life-long dreams is to get her pilot’s license.

 Fluent in Spanish, Arreola is a member of the National Association of Hispanic Journalists and the California Chicano News Media Association.
 She graduated from Cal State Fullerton with a bachelor’s degree in broadcast journalism.